 Then you need to maintain a good working relationship with the successful candidate.
-To keep staff happy, make sure you:
+Ensure these 5 key ways to keep staff happy:

-- Are fair in compensation.
+- Practice fairness in compensation.
 Without this, it’s impossible to start off on the right foot.

 - Try to help them do their jobs.
 Ask them what frustrates them and how you can help.